 To request a Minimum Standards Packet to become CCDF-certified, call 317-638-7095.
 Licensed providers and unlicensed registered ministries can contact Affiliated Computer Services (ACS) at 1-800-422-0850 to request a swipe box.

 On My Way Pre-K

 Providers in Marion County or Bartholomew County may be eligible to participate in the On My Way Pre-K Scholarship Program.
 If providers meet the program’s criteria, they will be eligible to receive grants equal to the cost of enrollment for each child in their program who receives a scholarship.
-If you are in Marion County, contact Marla Segal at Marla.Segal@fssa.in.gov for questions or assistance in applying.
+If you are in Marion County, contact Marla Segal at Marla.Segal@fssa.in.gov or Joy McCall at Joy.McCall@fssa.in.gov for questions or assistance in applying.
 Contact Erica Woodward at Erica.Woodward@fssa.in.gov or (812) 260-0011 if you are in Bartholomew County.

 Child and Adult Care Food Program (CACFP)

-Child Care Answers offers a cash reimbursement for providers who serve nutritious meals and snacks and complete annual trainings as a part of the Child and Adult Care Food Program (CACFP).
+You may be eligible to receive a cash reimbursement if you serve nutritious meals and snacks and complete annual trainings as a part of the Child and Adult Care Food Program (CACFP).
 CACFP is funded by the U.S. Department of Agriculture.
-We sponsor licensed homes and exempt homes which accept CCDF vouchers in Bartholomew, Brown, Hamilton, Hancock, Hendricks, Johnson, Madison, Marion, and Morgan counties.
-We do not charge a fee to participate in this program.
+Find a CACFP sponsors from the list of food sponsors.